Skip to main content

 Your identity in the Laso Finance system is your wallet address:

-2. The server extracts your wallet address from the payment header
+2. The server cryptographically verifies the signature and extracts your wallet address.